neljasonhaw/ReproductionNumber/README.md

 * Finally, hbctraining has an [excellent beginner's guide to the R syntax and data structures](https://hbctraining.github.io/Intro-to-R/lessons/02_introR-syntax-and-data-structures.html).

 ## Tidy Data Principles
-Often, the data we have as part of routine surveillance activities may not be the version ready for any type of statistical analysis.
+Often, the data we have as part of surveillance may not be the version ready for any type of statistical analysis.
 This raw data MUST be processed into tidy data.
-At the basic level, tidy data MUST HAVE:
+At the basic level:
 * Each row = one observation representing the unit of analysis
 * Each column = one variable
 * Each cell = standard data format, usually defined by a coding manual